A Closer Look at the Rasmussen University – Lake Elmo/Woodbury Campus

 2The Medical Laboratory Technician Associate's degree program at the Lake Elmo/Woodbury campus in Minnesota is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 5600 N River Road Rosemont, IL 60018, 773-714-8880

 3The Health Information Technician Associate’s degree program offered at the Lake Elmo/Woodbury campus in Minnesota is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 200 East Randolph Street, Suite 5100 Chicago, IL 60601, 312-235-3255

-4The Bachelor of Science in Nursing and Master of Science in Nursing degree programs at Rasmussen College are accredited by the Commission on Collegiate Nursing Education.
+4The Bachelor of Science in Nursing and Master of Science in Nursing degree programs at Rasmussen University are accredited by the Commission on Collegiate Nursing Education.
 (CCNE) 655 K Street, NW, Suite 750 Washington, DC 20001, 202-887-6791